Setup

 • Initial implementation: Gibon's first attempt at implementing a feature or fixing a bug

-• Feedback rounds: Each time you provide PR feedback and Gibon makes updates.
+• Feedback rounds: Each time you provide PR feedback and Gibon makes updates

-Purchase credits via the Gibon WebApp
+Manage your subscription via the Gibon WebApp

 Contact us via email for any billing issues